-Meal prep is one of the most useful tools for healthy eating and when you are trying to go sugar free.
+Meal prep is one of the most useful tools when you are on the Further Food 10 Day Sugar Detox Plan or simply trying to eat healthier.
 The beauty of it is that there is no one “right” way to meal prep so meal prep can be made to fit almost anyone’s lifestyle!
 Here, Nutritionist Charlotte Press shares why we should all be meal prepping, as well as her tips on how to make meal prep easy!

 Why meal prep?

 First of all, meal prep will ensure that you have nutritious food on hand that you actually want to eat, since you get to pick what you make!
 This takes the guesswork out of staying healthy.
 Once your prep is done, all you have to do is show up and eat!
 Another reason to meal prep is that you can control what goes into your food.
 So many packaged/processed/restaurant options today contain unnecessary ingredients (including but not limited to hidden added sugars) that can be problematic to gut health, energy, metabolism and so much more.
 By meal prepping, we can avoid these potentially inflammatory ingredients and fill our plates with nutrient-dense ingredients we love.